gschmutz/twitter-streaming-demo/README.md

 resultDf.write.parquet("s3a://tweet-bucket/result/hashtag-counts")
 ```

-We store it in Minio object storage in the same bucket as the raw data, but use another path `result/hashtag-counts` so that we can distinguish the raw twitter data from the `hashtag-counts` data.
+We store it in object storage in the same bucket as the raw data, but use another path `result/hashtag-counts` so that we can distinguish the raw twitter data from the `hashtag-counts` data.
 We also no longer use json as the data format but the more efficient parquet data format.

 ## Using Trino to query the result in object storage